xmc811/Scillus-documentation/content/_index.md

 ### Seurat wrapper for enhanced processing and visualization of scRNA-seq data

-If you want to use Scillus starting from raw data, you should browse all sections below.
+**Scillus** can be used in two ways.
+If you want to start from raw data, you should browse all sections below.
 If you already have a Seurat object constructed by **data integration** and would like to try enhanced plotting functions, you can directly go to [Plotting](vignettes/plotting.html) after installation.

 - [Installation of Scillus](vignettes/installation.html)
 - [Preparation of configuration files](vignettes/configuration.html)